fuzzware-fuzzer/fuzzware/README.md

 ```
 Alternatively, you may also try out the experimental `fuzzware genconfig` utility which creates a basic configuration based on an elf file (extracts the binary from the ELF file, parses sections, and creates an initial memory config).

 This will get your firmware image up and running initially.
-There are different additional configuration options to set which are specific to a firmware image and can support hardware features such as DMA, increase performance / decrease MMIO overhead, guide the firmware boot process, focus the fuzzer on specific interrupts, add introspection and debug symbols.
+There are additional configuration options to set which are specific to a firmware image and can support hardware features such as DMA, increase performance / decrease MMIO overhead, guide the firmware boot process, focus the fuzzer on specific interrupts, add introspection and debug symbols.

 An inline-documentation of firmware image configuration features can be found in [the config README of the emulator](https://github.com/fuzzware-fuzzer/fuzzware-emulator/blob/main/README_config.yml).
 These configuration options allow you to configure different aspects concerning:
 - Interrupt raising (When?
 Which?
 How often?)